m2osw/iplock/README.md

 If none of the sections were marked as the default section and some rules do not specifically name a section, then an error is generated.

+### `rule::<name>::description`

+Enter a description for this rule.

+At the moment nothing is done with this description.
+It will be displayed in graphical editors once such are made available.
+It is customary to put the value between double quotes although it is not a requirement.

 ### `rule::<name>::chain` or `rule::<name>::chains`